 Your garden is an extra room in your home – so having all your equipment to hand makes keeping on top of the garden a little easier.
 Think about some smart storage containers to store all your essentials, and get your shed organised to have all your bits and pieces to hand.
 Think shelving, hooks, and repurposing old food containers to house all your odds and ends in your shed.

-Create a centerpiece
+Create a centrepiece

 The main attraction in your garden doesn’t have to be a high maintenance water feature or fancy ornamental topiary.
 A large seating area atop your low maintenance decking provides a fantastic focal point that’s practical too.
 All-weather rattan is a good option – dining sets, corner sofas or day beds are a simple way to create a pleasant focal point.
 Accessorise with brightly coloured garden rugs, pouffes and blankets for the cooler evenings.